Entanglement Hamiltonian Tomography in Quantum Simulation

 We apply EHT to a subsystem of $N_A = 8$ sites at the edge of a $N=50$ system, parametrizing $\tilde{H}_A$ with independent local variational parameters for the interaction part $\tilde{J}_{ij} = J_{ij} \beta_i$ and the local part $\tilde{B}_i = B \gamma_i$.
 We simulate the procedure by fitting the EH parameters to $N_M = 5\cdot10^3$ samples taken from the ground state, in each of $N_U = 20$ random measurement bases, and for various values of the local field $B$ around the phase transition.
-Fig.~\ref{fig:TomoBW} shows that the resulting EH parameters $\boldsymbol{\beta}$ and $\boldsymbol{\gamma}$ coincide within the error bars, $\boldsymbol{\beta}=\boldsymbol{\gamma}$, revealing the existence of a local temperature in agreement with predictions from the BW theorem.
+Fig.~\ref{fig:TomoBW} shows that the resulting EH parameters $\boldsymbol{\beta}$ and $\boldsymbol{\gamma}$ coincide within the error bars, $\boldsymbol{\beta}=\boldsymbol{\gamma}$, revealing the existence of a local temperature, which shows that EHT in an experiment provides a framework to test BW predictions.
 In the paramagnetic phase, $B = 0.88J$, the system exhibits exponentially decaying correlations with a correlation length much smaller than the subsystem size.
 Consequently, the magnitude of the fitted EH parameters increases linearly with the distance to the entanglement cut, in accordance with BW expectations.
 In the antiferromagnetic phase, the correlation lengths far exceed the subsystem size, and we find that the EH parameters deviate from BW.
 In this region, EHT reveals an additional quadratic spatial variation.

-This latter observation suggests an EH ansatz with fewer variational parameters, where we choose a parabolic deformation of the EH coefficients $\tilde{J}_{ij} = J_{ij} \sum_{k=0}^2 \beta_k (i+j-1)^k$ and $\tilde{B}_i = B \sum_{k=0}^2 \beta_k (i-1/2)^k$.
+The latter observation suggests an EH ansatz with fewer variational parameters, where we choose a parabolic deformation of the EH coefficients $\tilde{J}_{ij} = J_{ij} \sum_{k=0}^2 \beta_k (i+j-1)^k$ and $\tilde{B}_i = B \sum_{k=0}^2 \beta_k (i-1/2)^k$.
 This ansatz depends only on $3$ variational parameters, independent of the subsystem size.
 In Fig.~\ref{fig:TomoBW} we simulate the EHT procedure while scanning $B$ across the phase transition.
 The extracted entanglement spectrum clearly exhibits the phase transition in the entanglement gap, and reproduces the smaller eigenvalues down to $\sim 10^{-5} - 10^{-7}$ accuracy.